HaugrNet/eds/README.md

 ### Build from scratch

-**Developers only**: If you want to build from source, run these steps to create the deployable WAR packages for either Payara or WildFly:
+**Developers only**: If you want to build from the source, run these steps to create the deployable WAR packages for either Payara or WildFly:

 ```